Nictiz/Nictiz-R4-zib2020/README.md

 ## Changes in this repository

-Bugs and other issues are tracked using the (BITS MM project)[https://bits.nictiz.nl/projects/MM/].
+Bugs and other issues are tracked using the [BITS MM project](https://bits.nictiz.nl/projects/MM/).

 Note 1: It is a bit of a misnomer to use this project, but this has been chosen for pragmatic reasons.